 This is probably impossible with a theatre show but a useful tip for the cinema.
-I took Big Bear to see Paddington 2 at 9.30am on Boxing Day and, unsurprisingly, we had the cinema to ourselves.
+A few years ago I took Big Bear to see Paddington 2 at 9.30am on Boxing Day and, unsurprisingly, we had the cinema to ourselves.
 If you can manage it, first thing in the morning is best for avoiding the crowds, creating your own ‘relaxed performance’.

 4. Run through what to expect

-When going to the theatre with a child with autism, make sure they know exactly what they are letting themselves in for.
+When going to the theatre with an autistic child, make sure they know exactly what they are letting themselves in for.
 Big Bear will ask hundreds of questions beforehand to make sure he knows what to expect.
 Talk about each step of the process, from going into the venue to coming out again and reassure any concerns.

 5. Noise cancelling headphones